-Consistency of input data is critical to effective compliance with the GIPS standards and establishes the foundation for full, fair, and comparable investment performance presentations.
+Consistency of input data is critical to effective compliance with the GIPS standards and establishes the foundation for full, fair, and comparable investment GIPS composite reports.
 The GIPS standards provide the blueprint for a firm to follow in constructing this foundation.

-All data and information necessary to support a firm's performance presentation and to perform the required calculations must be captured and maintained.
+All data and information necessary to support a firm's GIPS composite reports and to perform the required calculations must be captured and maintained.